Dekoder-py-school/task-app/README.md

 # To Do App

+This project was made during the Summer of Making 2025

 ## Usage
 1. Clone this repo to your machine or download the zip file using the green clone button.
 2. Open the terminal / command prompt and navigate to the project folder.